luke-h1/talks/expo-router/pages/react-navigation-pt8.md

       <li v-click style="margin-bottom: 0.5rem;">✅ Tab navigator (Home & Authors screens)</li>
       <li v-click style="margin-bottom: 0.5rem;">✅ Stack navigator (Article & Author detail screens)</li>
       <li v-click style="margin-bottom: 0.5rem;">✅ List of Blog posts </li>
-      <li v-click style="margin-bottom: 0.5rem;">🚧 Deep linking configuration</li>
       <li v-click style="margin-bottom: 0.5rem;">❌ Web support</li>
     </ul>
   </div>
 </div>

 <!--
 That's it, we've created our app.
 We've got typescript support, a tab & stack navigator, a list of blog posts and a detail screen for each blog post.
-We've also got deep linking support and we're able to navigate to the app from other apps or websites.
-Now I've marked that as a wip because there is so many different connotations and paths that need to be handled with deep linking.
-But the basics are there.
 Web support - not really.
 I tried to build this project for web using react navigation and I kind of ran out of time fighting with it.
 Long story short it involves configuring webpack and making it play nice with React and everything else.
 I think i could have gotten it to work, but I felt it wasn't worth the effort.
 -->